molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 `CDPL.Base.OStream`_ as argument to their constructor.
 These stream-based I/O classes represent abstract storage devices which allow the same code to handle I/O to files, in-memory strings, or custom adaptor devices that perform arbitrary operations (e.g. compression) on the fly.
 Concrete types of storage devices are implemented by dedicated subclasses of `CDPL.Base.IStream`_ and `CDPL.Base.OStream`_ such as class `CDPL.Base.FileIOStream`_ for file I/O and `CDPL.Base.StringIOStream`_ for in-memory string data I/O, respectively.

-Since files represent the most dealt-with kind of data storage, file I/O-specific variants of reader/writer classes are provided that make reading/writing data from/to files more convenient.
+Since files represent the most common kind of data storage, file I/O-specific variants of reader/writer classes are provided that make reading/writing data from/to files more convenient.
 These classes follow the naming scheme *CDPL.<PN>.File<FID><DT>Reader* and *CDPL.<PN>.File<FID><DT>Writer* (for the meaning of *<PN>*, *<FID>* and *<DT>* see text above).
 Instead of an instance of `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ they accept the path to a file as constructor argument and thus circumvent the need to explicitly create and manage instances of class `CDPL.Base.FileIOStream`_.

-Each data format implemented by the CDPL is described by an instance of class `CDPL.Base.DataFormat`_ which stores and gives access to relevant format-specific information such as common file-extensions or mime-type.
+Each data format implemented in the CDPL is described by an instance of class `CDPL.Base.DataFormat`_ which stores and gives access to relevant format-specific information such as common file-extensions or mime-type.
 Pre-defined data format descriptors are exported as static attributes of classes following the naming scheme *CDPL.<PN>.DataFormat* where *<PN>* is the name of the CDPL sub-package implementing the format (e.g. `CDPL.Chem.DataFormat`_).

 The link between a `CDPL.Base.DataFormat`_ instance describing a particular data format and associated classes implementing the reading/writing of data in this format gets established by dedicated input- and output-handler classes.
-These classes provide factory methods to create a reader/writer class instance for a given file path or `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance and follow the naming scheme
-*CDPL.<PN>.<FID><DT>InputHandler* and *CDPL.<PN>.<FID><DT>OutputHandler*, respectively (for the meaning of *<PN>*, *<FID>* and *<DT>* see text above; examples: `CDPL.Chem.SDFMoleculeInputHandler`_, `CDPL.Chem.SMILESMolecularGraphOutputHandler`_).
+These classes provide factory methods to create a reader/writer class instance for a given file path or `CDPL.Base.IStream`_/`CDPL.Base.OStream`_ instance and follow the naming scheme *CDPL.<PN>.<FID><DT>InputHandler* and *CDPL.<PN>.<FID><DT>OutputHandler*, respectively (for the meaning of *<PN>*, *<FID>* and *<DT>* see text above; examples: `CDPL.Chem.SDFMoleculeInputHandler`_, `CDPL.Chem.SMILESMolecularGraphOutputHandler`_).
 For each data format supported by the CDPL an input- and/or